AdobeDocs/analytics-learn.en/help/analysis-workspace/cohort-analysis/cohort-table-settings.md

 ---
 title: Cohort Table Settings
 description: There are several Cohort table settings that allow you to customize your view of retention or churn.
 See them highlighted in this video.
-feature: feature
+feature: visualizations
-topics: topics
+topics:
-audience: all, administrator, analyst, marketer, implementer, developer, architect, author
+audience: analyst
-activity: use understand setup implement troubleshoot develop
+activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 3972